Kong/terraform-provider-konnect/docs/resources/event_gateway_virtual_cluster.md

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
 - `namespace` (Attributes) Namespace allows to implement multitenancy using a single backend cluster.
 It allows to either hide or enforce a static prefix on resources (topics, consumer group IDs, transaction IDs). (see [below for nested schema](#nestedatt--namespace))
+- `topic_aliases` (Attributes List) Topic aliases allow exposing backend topics under additional names.
+An alias creates a new entry point to the same physical data.
+The alias `topic` field references namespace-visible names (if namespace is configured).
+Aliases are independent of namespace and can be used without it.

+**Requires a minimum runtime version of `1.2`**. (see [below for nested schema](#nestedatt--topic_aliases))

 ### Read-Only